kcranky/togglrone/README.md

 # togglrone
-Implement Toggl functionality with an ESP8266
+Implementing Toggl functionality with an ESP8266.
+Any naming similarities to a particular Swiss chocolate bar is purely intentional.